Raunak-Sarmacharya/kcn-seniors-docs/docs/troubleshooting/debug-mode.md

 ## Understanding WordPress Debug Mode

-WordPress debug mode is a powerful tool for developers and administrators to identify and resolve issues on the KCN Seniors website.
+WordPress debug mode is a powerful tool for developers and administrators to identify and resolve issues on the website.
 When activated, it provides detailed error information, logs errors to files, and displays debugging information.

 ## ⚠️ **Important Security Considerations**